-There was no answer to Graham's rapping on the door the rat had guarded.
-It slowly creaked inward, slowly, as he opened it.
-Waiting for him inside were two more guardians, leprechauns to be sure.
+There was no answer to Graham's loud rapping on the door the rat had guarded.
+It creaked inward, slowly, as he opened it.
+Waiting for him inside, however, were two more guardians, leprechauns to be sure.
 With their green clothing from tip to top, clover in their lapels, and silver-buckled shoes, there was no mistaking these little people.

-There were few outside visitors to the Hall of the Leprechaun King.
-The guards were humming a tune (a jig, Graham recalls) when the knight entered the antechamber.
-At first they were startled by the surprise visitor, but seeing the four-leafed clover nestled in his hat, they respectfully stood aside to let him pass and then went back to their humming.
+There are few outside visitors to the Hall of the Leprechaun King, so the guards were idle, humming a tune (a jig, Graham recalls), when the knight entered the antechamber.
+At first they were startled by the surprise visitor, but seeing the four-leafed clover nestled in his hat, they respectfully stood aside to let him pass and went back to their humming.